Athletic Training Graduate Programs

 - Immediate hands-on experience working with student athletes, health care professionals, and faculty who are leaders in the field.

-- On-site athletic training experiences at various clinical education sites, including Plymouth State University, Holderness School, New Hampton School, and Tilton School.
+- On-site athletic training experiences at various clinical education sites, including Plymouth State University athletics, Holderness School, New Hampton School, Tilton School, and Plymouth Regional High School.

 - Small class sizes.
-With a maximum of twelve students per class in the Professional Program, you’ll get the one-on-one interaction with faculty that larger athletic training programs are unable to offer.
+With approximately twelve graduate students per class in the Professional Program, you’ll get the one-on-one interaction with faculty that larger athletic training programs often can’t offer.

 - Graduate assistantships are available to students enrolled in the Post-Professional in Higher Education program.